Admission Requirements and Deadlines

 - How Do I Know Whether to Apply for the MA or the PhD?

 Students who will have been awarded a master’s degree in political science, international affairs, or a related field by the fall in which they plan to enroll should apply directly to the PhD program.
-Those who will have completed a bachelor’s degree should apply for the MA program, unless they qualify to apply for the Fast Track PhD (see next question for details), in which case they can apply for either.Those who will have completed professional degrees (J.D., M.B.A., M.Ed., etc) should apply to the PhD program.
+Those who will have completed a bachelor’s degree should apply for the MA program, unless they qualify to apply for the Fast Track PhD (see PhD program page for more details), in which case they can apply for either.Those who will have completed professional degrees (J.D., M.B.A., M.Ed., etc) should apply to the PhD program.
 If there is any concern about your qualifications given the nature of the professional degree, the Graduate Committee may require you to complete the MA before applying to the PhD program.

 - Are there minimum requirements for GPA, GRE, etc?

 The minimum undergraduate GPA standard for admission to the Graduate School at the University of Georgia for applicants who do not have a prior graduate degree is 3.0.
-The average GPA of students admitted into our graduate program varies from year to year, but is always in the 3.5 to 3.7 range.

 The minimum TOEFL score for admission to the Graduate School at the University of Georgia is 80, with no subscore lower than 20.
 It is highly recommended that international applicants have a combined score of at least 90.